cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 Detection Engineers often have specific inventory requirements that others do not.
 For example, knowing which security agents are present, knowing how assets are configured, knowing what permissions an identity has.
 These all can be used to enrich detections to priotize alerts by priority of the asset or severity of the detected threat.
 Without this additional information, you can detect a threat, but not detemine how urgent a response to that threat is.

 ## What is the relationship between Detection Engineering and Malware Analysis?

+In some larger organizations, especially security product vendors and MSP, a core activitity is analyzing new malware samples to extract useful indicators and to turn those into detection rules.
+The continuous deployment of new detection signatures is driven by malware analysis, and malware analysis might be considered a core skill required of those in a Detection Engineering role.
+Given that malware hashes are trivially changed, this activity involves more in-depth understanding of malware behaviour and the identification of invariant observables as well as behavior-based detections.